appuio/docs/faq.rst

 monitored and operated by VSHN.
 Individual projects are not monitored out of the box - but Kubernetes already has health checks integrated and running.
 Also replication controllers make sure that Pods are running all the time.
-If you need a more complex monitoring for your project, feel free to contact us under `support`_.
+If you need a more complex monitoring for your project, feel free to contact us under `support@appuio.ch`_.

 More information can also be found here:
 `Application Health <https://docs.openshift.com/enterprise/latest/dev_guide/application_health.html>`__